microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Magic Item Creation

 Spellcasters gain the ability to make magical items at certain class levels.
 This translates to being able to buy these items, but at half their usual purchase price.
 This represents the raw materials required to make the item.
-Making items requires equipment (a forge, etc), the right skills and time as per the existing item creation rules in the SRD.
+Making items requires equipment (a forge, etc), the right skills, and time.
 Making magic items does not cost XP.

 Here's when Spellcasters can make stuff: